M7OCM/890/README.md

-# Modified OEFWCOM Transceiver Firmware for Radtel RT-890 | Ruyage UV58Plus | iradio UV5118Plus
+# Modified OEFWCOM Transceiver Firmware for Radtel RT-890

 **890-I PCB 2.0 Only**